icebob/benchmarkify/README.md

 let Benchmarkify = require("benchmarkify");

 // Create a new benchmark
-// The `.printHeader` will be print the name of benchmark & some
+// The `.printHeader` method will print the name of benchmark & some
 // information from the OS/PC to the console. let benchmark = new Benchmarkify("Simple example").printHeader();